softwaremill/asamal/README.md

 Run your application server with -DASAMAL_DEV_DIR=*PATH_TO_YOUR_WEBAPP_DIR*.

 If this is set, the velocity template files will be resolved from the specified directory, not from you WEB-APP.
-This speedifies the developement cycle very much, because you do not need to redeploy your app every time you change something in the view.
+This speeds up the development cycle very much, because you do not need to redeploy your app every time you change something in the view.